-As we have specified earlier, in case of table per subclass strategy, tables are created as per persistent classes but they are reated using primary and foreign key.
-So there will not be duplicate columns in the relation.
+As we have specified earlier, in case of table per subclass strategy, tables are created as per persistent classes but they are treated using primary and foreign key.
+So there will not be any duplicate column in the relation.

 We need to specify @Inheritance(strategy=InheritanceType.JOINED) in the parent class and @PrimaryKeyJoinColumn annotation in the subclasses.

 Let's see the hierarchy of classes that we are going to map.

 The table structure for each table will be as follows:

 Table structure for Regular_Employee class